henaree/matrixinstall/README.md

 synctl start
 ```

 Create a new user.
-Isername will display publicly as @username:domain.com
+Username will display publicly as @username:domain.com

 ```bash
 register_new_matrix_user -c homeserver.yaml http://localhost:8008